Kick dreaded belly fat to the curb

 - Belly fat can change your mood from cheerful to irritable.

-- Belly fat adds more insulation, which can cause hot flashes and night sweats.
+- Belly fat adds more insulation, which can cause or worsen hot flashes and night sweats.

 In addition, belly fat is extremely powerful because it is inside your abdominal cavity, not just under the skin like fat elsewhere on your body.

 When fat is so close to your liver, it can cause a condition called “insulin resistance.”
 This means that your insulin receptors on your cells require more insulin to make the sugar go into your liver, muscle or brain cells.
 Thus, as insulin increases to meet this demand, it increasingly makes you crave sugar and promotes fat storage.

 When you answer the craving and eat sugar, the sugar goes directly to the belly fat and makes it bigger, which then makes your insulin increase even greater.
 You get the picture: The belly fat has a voice that says, “Feed me.”
 That “voice” is insulin, and the only way to shut it up is to starve it of simple sugar.

 It’s simple: Get off the sugar.